rjelbert/Redbox-hardware-true-random-number-generator/README.md

 INTRO

-My true random number generator project using an Arduino Nano and 4 reversed biased transistors to generate noise...
+This is my true random number generator (TRNG) project using an Arduino Nano and 4 reversed biased transistors to generate noise...
-I started this project thinking how hard can it be to create a hardware based true random number generator.
+I started this project thinking "how hard can it be to create a hardware based true random number generator?".
 That was three months back.
 It turns out that getting reasonable volumes of true random numbers is actually quite difficult.
 I'm pleased to report though that I think I have done it and here is code and design of what I am called my Redbox Hardware Random Number Generator.
+Why Redbox?
+Because its in a Redbox.

 OBJECTIVE

-When I started out I wanted to have something generate raw 8 byte entropy at 115200 baud over a serial / USB port which is around 10K BYTES a second.
+When I started out I wanted to have something generate raw 8 byte entropy at 115200 baud over a serial / USB port which is around 12K BYTES a second.
 This designs meets this criteria.
 I decided to use 4 entropy sources to generate 4 bits (a nibble) at a time.
 Two reads make a byte.
 Most designs on the internet generate a single bit at a time which can then be aggregated to a byte but this is quite slow.
 The circuit diagram in this repo shows just one white noise source, you will need to make 4 of these to recreate this design.
 I prototyped on breadboard and then moved to solder board - see the pic.
 I also wanted to have a self test mechanism in the design because if a hardware random number generator goes wrong, it can often go undetected which is bad.
 The code does a PSU and noise source check on power up and then every hour.
 You can change the frequency.
 With more time, I think it would be better to have a second Arduino nano running the self test code checking PSU and noise source stats continiously but that's for another day.